 Well, then … was Rutherford Robert the father of Jesse Rankin of Gibson County?
 The answer is almost certainly “yes,” for three reasons.

 First, Rutherford Robert left a will dated 1808 and proved 1816 in Caldwell County, KY.
 Robert named a son Jesse.
 Second, Caldwell County was immediately adjacent to Livingston County in 1821, when Jesse and Cynthia married in Livingston.
 Jesse’s family almost certainly lived nearby.
 Third, the only Rankin family appearing in Caldwell and Livingston County records in the first third of the 19th century was the line of Rutherford Robert.
 Here are some records in those locations:

 - Elias Rankin, another son proved by Rutherford Robert’s will, was listed in the 1820 and 1830 census in Caldwell County.
 Elias married Matilda Herring there in 1820.
 Note that Jesse and Cynthia Rankin named a son Elias, which is not a common name.

 - The “Widow Rankin” (presumably Leah, Rutherford Robert’s wife) was listed in the 1820 census in Caldwell County.

-The records connecting Jesse, son of Rutherford Robert, to Jesse Rankin of Gibson County probably don’t qualify as “conclusively proved.”
+The records connecting Jesse, son of Rutherford Robert, to Jesse Rankin of Gibson County may not establish Jesse’s parentage as “conclusively proved.”
 The circumstantial evidence is sufficiently clear and convincing to accept that conclusion, though.